omrawaley/T-Write-Plus-Plus-Terminal-Based-Text-Editor/README.md

 the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with T-Text.
+You should have received a copy of the GNU General Public License along with T-Text++.
 If not, see
 <https://www.gnu.org/licenses/>.